benbrastmckie/ModelChecker/README.md

 Files can be edited with your choice of text editor, e.g., run `vim test_file.py` to edit the named file in the terminal with Vim (for help, run `vimtutor`).
 If you do not want to use Vim, you can use any other text editor, e.g., TextEdit on MacOS.
 Alternatively, you might consider using [NeoVim](https://github.com/benbrastmckie/.config), [VSCode](https://code.visualstudio.com/), or [PyCharm](https://www.jetbrains.com/pycharm/) for a more fully featured user experience.

+### Usage

+To generate a test file run `model-checker` in the terminal without arguments.
+Alternatively, run `model-checker path/to/test_file.py` if the `test_file.py` already exists.
+A number of [examples](https://github.com/benbrastmckie/ModelChecker/blob/master/Examples/examples.py) are provided in the GitHub repository.

+Each file may specify the following inputs where the defaults or specified below:

+  - A list of premises that are treated conjunctively: `premises = []`.
+  - A list of conclusions that are treated disjunctively: `conclusions = []`.
+  - The number of atomic states to include in each model: `N = 3`.
+  - The maximum time in seconds to spend looking for a model: `max_time = 2`.

+Optionally, the user can specify a number of additional settings where defaults are provided below:

+  - Require all propositions to be contingent: `contingent_bool = False`.
+  - Find a model with the smallest number of atomic elements: `optimize_bool = False`.
+  - Print all Z3 constraints: `print_cons_bool = False`.
+  - Show impossible states included in the model: `print_impossibe_states_bool = False`.
+  - Prompt the user to append the output to the current file in a new file: `save_bool = False`.

+Users can override these settings from the command line by including the following flags:

+  - Include `-c` to set `contingent_bool = True`.
+  - Include `-o` to set `optimize_bool = True`.
+  - Include `-p` to set `print_cons_bool = True`.
+  - Include `-i` to set `print_impossibe_states_bool = True`.
+  - Include `-s` to set `save_bool = True`.

+Additional flags have been included in order to manage the package version:

+  - Include `-h` to print help information about the package and its usage.
+  - Include `-v` to print the installed version number.
+  - Include `-u` to upgrade to the latest version.

+The following section will provide some indication of the underlying semantics.
+More information can be found in the GitHub [repository](https://github.com/benbrastmckie/ModelChecker) as well as in this recent [manuscript](https://github.com/benbrastmckie/ModelChecker/blob/master/Counterfactuals.pdf).

 ## Hyperintensional Semantics